Artwork Page for Hours of Queen Isabella the Catholic, Queen of Spain

 The original owner of this exquisite book of hours was Queen Isabella of Spain, who sponsored Christopher Columbus's exploratory voyage to the Americas.
 Eventually this book found its way to the New World and was acquired by the Cleveland Museum of Art in 1963.

-A thick book opened to colorful pages with a blue background filled with moths and flowers in various shades of pink and white.
-On the left page, there is a depiction of a winged figure in a long gown, defeating creatures and holding a sword above their head in their right hand and a long cross in their left hand.
-Below the figure are the winged creatures with claws and tails.
-On the right page, there is Latin text written in a large, bold font.
+A thick book opens to colorful pages with a blue background filled with moths and flowers in various shades of pink and white.
+On the left page, there is a depiction of a winged figure in a long gown holding a sword above their head in their right hand and a long cross in their left.
+Below the figure are winged creatures with claws and tails.
+On the right page, there is text written in large, bold letters.

 Hours of Queen Isabella the Catholic, Queen of Spain